mikedlc/AsioOtus/Manuals and Documentation/B3 Driver Manual Notes.md

 - Section pages 8-73 and 8-190 in the software manual
 - Page 8-13 has the Ditgital Input and Output functional planning parameters (Parameter Numbers P1.XXX, P2.XXX, P3.XXX, etc...)
-- The eStop and limit assignments are on 8-195
+	- The eStop and limit DI assignments are on 8-195
 		- 0x21 is EMGS (estop)
 		- 0x22 is NL (CWL) Negative inhibit limit (normally closed contact)
 		- 0x23 is PL (CCWL) Positive inhibit limit (normally closed contact)
 - Brake - page 2-28
 	- Wiring diagram on page 2-29
 	- brake output is value 0x08 on page 8-199
 	- 0x08 is BRKR Output signal of the magnetic brake control.
-Set MBT1 P1.042 and MBT2 P1.043 to adjust the delay time before and after the brake control is activated and deactivated..
+Set MBT1 P1.042 and MBT2 P1.043 to adjust the delay time before and after the brake control is activated and deactivated.
 	- Notes to refer to the note in P1.042
-	-
-- Physical/software control option is 3.006 on page 8-108
+	- Need a reverse polarity shottky doide across the brake to protect the driver from reverse voltage
 - DI functional planning
 	- Page 8-73
 	- P2.010 - P2.013 are DI1 - DI4, the 4 digital inputs with physical pin assignments
 	- P2.014 - P2.017 are DI4 - DI8 and don't have physical pins but are addressable in software
+	- Physical/software control option is 3.006 on page 8-108

 - DI pin assignments on page 3-52, wiring on 3-62
 	- COM+ - pin 5
 		- Gets +24V from external power supply